AmareCapitalManagement/Trading-Strategy-Using-Python/Discounted Cash Flow Analysis/output.md

 Quality Assessment: Includes Return on Invested Capital (ROIC) to evaluate whether the firm generates value over its cost of capital.

-Output: Intrinsic value per share compared to market price, helping determine whether the stock is undervalued or overvalued.
+Output: Intrinsic value per share compared to market price, helping determine whether the stock is undervalued or overvalued (long-term investing).